 Turnitin for Students

-Beginning in Spring 2013, Turnitin, the plagiarism checking tool, will be available in Blackboard and Canvas.
-Instructions on using this tool for faculty are posted below.
-For instructions for faculty, please see our instructor guides for Blackboard and Canvas.
+Turnitin, the plagiarism checking tool, is available in Canvas.
+Instructions on using this tool for students are posted below.
+For instructions for faculty, please see our instructor guide for Canvas.

 A class you are taking may utilize Turnitin plagiarism detection software.
 This software requires you to agree to Turnitin’s End User License Agreement (EULA) before you are permitted to use the software.
 The EULA takes the form of a pop-up window - you must click on the “agree” button to proceed.
 Below, we've noted a few of the key points in the EULA, but we strongly urge you to read the entire EULA carefully before proceeding, as the summary points below are the Libraries' interpretation of parts of the EULA and are not meant to be a substitute for a thorough reading of the EULA itself.
 Therefore, the Libraries cannot be held responsible for any varying interpretations of the EULA, either on our part or yours.
 It is important to note that many of the points articulated in the EULA are common to such agreements.
 Some of the key points are: